What is a VPN Tunnel?

 With PureVPN, you can be sure that your privacy won’t be compromised due to WebRTC, DNS, or IPv6 leaks.

 Our global network of 2,000+ VPN servers are continually optimized to provide increased speeds and decreased latency.

 The private VPN tunnel will mask your IP address to that of any country in the world for complete online accessibility.

 By using our VPN, you can hide your real identity from your ISP and get around issues like bandwidth throttling.

 Configure a VPN Tunnel on Any Device

 Want to browse the web securely and privately?
 Use PureVPN now by signing up and downloading your preferred VPN tunnel app.
-We support all major platforms, and also provide configuration guides for supported devices like gaming consoles, smart TVs, etc.
+We support all major platforms, and also provide configuration guides for supported devices like gaming consoles, smart TVs, and other Internet-connected devices.